10th Armored Division (United States): Across the Saar

 In early February 1945, the 10th reassembled at Metz and was able to rest briefly after rejoining the XX Corps.
 On 20 February 1945, the 10th again attacked the German defenses.
 In one day, they broke the German lines, and after 48 hours, the division advanced 85 miles, overran the Saar-Moselle Triangle, and reached the Saar River.
 The 10th then crossed the Saar and captured Trier and a bridge across the Moselle River.
 The loss of this heavily defended city caused German defenses to collapse.
 Generals Dwight Eisenhower and Patton visited the 10th Armored Division to congratulate them.

 The division raced through Kaiserslautern, crossed the Rhine River on 28 March 1945, and continued east.
 The division helped to seize Heilbronn, defended the Crailsheim Salient, and moved south to isolate Stuttgart.
 As part of the VI Corps the 10th crossed the Danube River on 23 April 1945.
 By 27 April 1945 it was one of several Seventh Army corps headed towards the Alps to seal off passes out of Germany, reaching Innsbruck, Austria by early May.
 By 9 May 1945, elements of the 10th had reached Mittenwald, Bavaria, where they halted.
 The 10th occupied southern Bavaria until September 1945.
-On 3 October 1945, the division sailed from Marseilles, France.
+On 3 October 1945, the division sailed from Marseille, France.
 It arrived at Newport News, Virginia on 13 October 1945 and was inactivated at Camp Patrick Henry, Virginia on the same day.
 The 10th Armored Division had captured 650 towns and cities along with 56,000 German prisoners.

 In one week, the 10th advanced 100 miles and captured 8,000 prisoners from 26 different enemy divisions.
 After a four-day respite, the 10th was one of several divisions spearheading the Seventh Army drive under General Alexander Patch into Bavaria.
 With rapid night movements, the "Tigers" continually surprised the Germans.
 German dispatches referred to the 10th as the "Ghost Division."
 As it drove into Bavaria, the division overran one of the many subcamps of Dachau concentration camp in the Landsberg area on 27 April 1945, earning it recognition as a liberating unit.